openid/OpenYOLO-Spec/common/definitions.md

 in a format that can be consumed by credential managers.
 OpenYOLO defines a simple scheme for this, composed of the following pieces of information:

-- The set of allowed characters in a password, which _must_ be a subset of the ASCII printable character set.
+- The set of allowed characters in a password, which MUST be a subset of the ASCII printable character set.
 - The minimum and maximum length of a password.
 - Zero or more _required character sets_.
-A required character set must be a subset of the allowed character set, and specify the minimum number of characters from this set that must occur in the password.
-Where multiple required character sets are defined, the sets must be disjoint.
+A required character set MUST be a subset of the allowed character set, and specify the minimum number of characters from this set that must occur in the password.
+Where multiple required character sets are defined, the sets MUST be disjoint.

 This is represented by the following protocol buffer message: